 • Applicants retain their original citizenship, so there is no requirement to take an oath of allegiance to the United States.

-• Processing times are usually shorter than US citizenship applications and are normally processed within a year, depending on the applicant’s nationality.
+• Processing times are usually shorter than US citizenship applications and are normally processed within a year.

 • It involves meeting stringent eligibility criteria, including a three-year residency period after obtaining permanent resident status.

-• Requires submission of detailed documentation, including proof of identity and criminal record certificates and proof of continuous residence.
+• Submission of detailed documentation, including proof of identity, criminal record certificates and proof of continuous residence.

-• It involves an interview and citizenship test to prove knowledge of U.S. history and customs and proficiency in one of its official languages.
+• An interview and citizenship test to prove knowledge of U.S. history and customs and proficiency in one of its official languages is required.

 • Processing times take at least 18 to 24 months.